‘Tis the Holiday Season!

 - and 15 drops of myrrh essential oil.

-For those who use artificial greenery during the holiday season – I stand among you – this essential oil blend from aworldofaromatherapy.com is sure to transport you among the evergreens.
-Into a small glass bottle (with orifice reducer) combine together
+For those who use artificial greenery during the holiday season, including me!
+This essential oil blend is sure to transport you among the evergreens.
+Mix together, in a small glass bottle:

-- 10 drops of black spruce essential oil,
+- 11 drops of black spruce essential oil

-Use according to the directions for your type of diffuser.
+Lots of ways to use this one: Use according to the directions for your type of diffuser.
 Consider applying a few drops to a terra cotta tree ornament or a small unglazed pot stuffed with cedar boughs.
 Or make a room mist!
+Instructions follow.

 Perhaps it is the ‘hard to resist’ aromas of the holiday kitchen that cause you to stop and take a deep breath.
 This baked-goods inspired essential oil blend may be the one for you.
 Remember to keep the experience at the nose level!
-Do not ingest essential oils!
+Do not ingest essential oils, ever!

 Combine in a small glass bottle (with an orifice reducer)